Navigator DFE for Duraflex has 2 buffers with some choices.

 There are 2 controls for the DFE side buffer and 3 controls for the printer side buffer.
 These buffers are on either side of a 10gb ethernet connection.

 First I will explain each of the five options.

 Then I will describe three example use cases and how to configure the buffers for each case.

-Stream On Start bypasses the RIP buffer to start the printer as soon as possible, rather than delaying start to build up a buffer of ripped jobs.
+Stream On Start bypasses the DFE buffer to start the printer as soon as possible, rather than delaying start to build up a buffer of ripped jobs.

-If you want to fill the RIP-side buffer with data before printing, then turn this off.
+If you want to fill the DFE-side buffer with data before printing, then turn this off.